How to become an investor? If you’ve hitched your wagon to the Deep Dish caravan, this is a problem you’re going to run into pretty quickly.

 Live on less than you earn.
 Save and invest the difference, and let compound interest do its thing.

 Like what you see?
-Let’s walk through the most important factors, then finish up with a recommendation for getting your feet wet.
+Let’s walk through the most important factors of investing, then finish up with a recommendation for getting your feet wet.

 As the graphic above shows, it’s crucial to take on some risk rather than let your money stagnate in the bank.
 The question is, how much?
 Everyone has a different tolerance for risk.

 At one end of the spectrum you’ll find nervous Nellies pulling on a hazmat suit before they venture out of their security compound to check the mail.
 At the opposite end, you’ve got the sort of daredevils who sprinkle amphetamines on their cornflakes before a big day of free climbing, wrestling bears, and unprotected sex with strangers.